vgel/jpeg-decode-talk/slides.md

 <!--
 Finally, we need to convert from JPEG color space to RGB.
 JPEG uses YCrCb, which is luminance, Y, red, Cr, and blue, Cb -- green is inferred from the other components.

+JPEG uses this color mode for a few reasons, but a major one is compression, as you may expect.
+JPEG images can more highly compress the color channels than the luminance ones, because humans are less perceptive to changes in color than we are to changes in luminance.
 -->

 ---